Pierre-Demessence/Cornibot/README.md

 └── src/            # Source of the project
     ├── Commands/   # Commands interpret and answer to user commands.
 One subdirectoy per CommandGroup (User, Moderation, Fun, etc...) and one file per Command.
     ├── Engine/     # Main code of the bot.
-    ├── Observers/  # Observers check user input based on an pattern and run code.
+    ├── Observers/  # Observers check user input based on a pattern and run code.
 One file per Observer.
-    ├── Services/   # Services are launched at the start of the app and run without user input.
+    ├── Services/   # Services are launched at startup and run without user input.
 One file per Service.
 They can be accessed from Commands and Observers.
     └── Utils/      # Utility code that is not dependent on the bot.
 ```